x SuSE Linux 13.1-RELEASE x

 MNT_DETACH (since Linux 2.4.11)

-Perform a lazy unmount: make the mount point unavailable for new
+Perform a lazy unmount: make the mount unavailable for new ac-

-accesses, and actually perform the unmount when the mount point
+and actually perform the unmount when the mount ceases to be

 MNT_EXPIRE (since Linux 2.6.8)

-Mark the mount point as expired.
-If a mount point is not cur-
+Mark the mount as expired.
+If a mount is not currently in use,

-rently in use, then an initial call to umount2() with this flag
+then an initial call to umount2() with this flag fails with the

-fails with the error EAGAIN, but marks the mount point as
+error EAGAIN, but marks the mount as expired.
+The mount remains

 UMOUNT_NOFOLLOW (since Linux 2.6.34)